133rd Engineer Battalion: Civil War

 The 2nd Maine Volunteer Infantry Regiment was called into service at the same time as the 1st and saw action during the Seven Days Battles, 2nd Bull Run, Antietam, Fredericksburg, and Chancellorsville.
 The regiment's enlistments ran up in 1863, but about half the unit had signed papers to serve for the three years, so they were amalgamated into the 20th Maine Volunteer Infantry Regiment.

 Also in 1862, the 20th Maine Volunteer Infantry Regiment was raised from the Brewer area.
 The 20th would become one of the most famous units in the Civil War.
 The regiment saw limited action at Antietam but made up for it at the Battle of Fredericksburg, where they were part of the assault element that aimed to take the Confederate defenses on the high ground.
 The 20th sustained heavy casualties and was pinned down for over twenty-four hours under enemy fire in the cold December weather.
 They were positioned on the far left of the Union line at the Battle of Gettysburg in 1863 and sustained multiple enemy attacks until the regiment had nearly run out of ammunition.
-They had been ordered to hold to the last man.
-The regimental commander, Colonel Joshua L. Chamberlain then gave the order, “Bayonet, Forward!” knowing that he could not withdraw or the enemy would outflank the Union army.
+They had been ordered to hold to the last man, and the regimental commander, Colonel Joshua L. Chamberlain, gave the order, "Bayonet, Forward!", knowing that he could not withdraw or the enemy would outflank the Union forces.
 The bayonet charge by the Mainers took the Confederates by surprise and ended their attacks entirely.
 For his actions, Colonel Chamberlain was awarded the Medal of Honor.
 The 20th would serve until the end of the war, fighting with distinction in the savage battles through Virginia, such as the Wilderness, Spotsylvania, and Petersburg.
 The 133rd Engineer Battalion carries on the lineage and traditions of the 20th Maine.